What’s your gut response to the title question about Market Research Departments? Yes? No? Being Swiss I would say it depends!

 - Sales funnel’s level distribution

 Et voila!
-The first ten steps that I believe will help all organisations upgrade their market research department.
-If nothing else, please complete the two assessment tools.
-They will give you a terrific start to understanding just how good – or bad – you are today!
+To answer my question in the title of this article, my reply would be a resounding YES!
+Of course, I would expect your team to follow these ten steps that I believe will help all organisations upgrade their market research departments.
+And if nothing else, I hope you will try to complete the two assessment tools.
+They will give you a terrific start to understanding just how good – or bad – your department is today!